Servicing areaJerrabomberra, New South Wales and Lyneham, ACT

 The key components of teaching include Asana (physical postures) Pranayama (breathing practices) Yoga Nidra (relaxation) and Meditation.
 Mantra yoga is also taught to calm and steady the mind and bring balance into the whole psychophysiological system.

-Classes are held on Wednesday and Thursday evenings and Saturday mornings*.
+Classes are currently held on Thursday evenings and Saturday mornings*.
 Private sessions/classes also available.

 Level of class: Progressive

 *Full payment is required by the commencement of the yoga term

 Venue: Mary MacKillop House and Conference Centre, 50 Archibald Street, Lyneham, Canberra

 Class is held on Tuesday mornings during school term*.

 *Full payment for a block of weeks is required by the commencement of the yoga term

 Savita has been a practitioner of Yoga since 1993.
 Since that time she has completed Yogic Studies in 2004 culminating in the Diploma of Satyananda Yoga Teaching in 2008.
 She began her teaching in Yoga Ashram in 2006 and in the community from 2007.
 Other qualifications include a Bachelor of Psychology completed in 2003 and a life-long interest in and learning of Martial Arts.